 What happens when your selling time doesn’t mesh with your tenants’ rental contract?
 You are probably wondering if you can evict a tenant to sell your rental property.
 In most situations, you can not legally evict a tenant to sell the home unless it is spelled out in the lease agreement.

-Many landlords use a standard form or template for the lease, if you did too, check out the language regarding eviction, or selling the property.
+Many landlords use a standard form or template for the lease, if you did too, check out the language regarding eviction, or selling the rental property.
 Standard contracts often include language explaining the specific time required to give an eviction notice in case of a sale, typically 30 to 60 days.

 Make sure to check state and local laws for any regulations governing eviction in case of a home sale.
 For example, some cities have rent control ordinances that want landlords to prove they have just cause (legally recognized reason for eviction) to evict.
 Because of the current pandemic, recent changes have been made so be also wary about the changes in eviction in New York.